 - Is the partnership structure diverse in its representation of residents and key interested parties, demonstrating broad, inclusive, and equitable community engagement and does the partnership structure reflect community-led decisionmaking practices?
-(8 points) - 2.
+(5 points) - 2.
+Do the partnership and letters of commitment collectively exhibit robust community support for the proposed project?
+(5 points) - 3.
 Do the members of the partnership possess proven track records, strengths, and approaches that ensure the effective and community-centered implementation of the proposed project?
-For example, do the Applicants demonstrate readiness and capacity to manage grants, coordinate diverse partners, and fulfill fiscal and project management responsibilities within the specified timeframe and budget?
-(7 points) - 3.
-Does the partnership and letters of support collectively exhibit robust community support for the proposed project?
+(5 points) - 4.
+Do the Applicants demonstrate readiness and capacity to manage grants, coordinate diverse partners, and fulfill fiscal and project management responsibilities within the specified timeframe and budget?
 (5 points)